slarwise/yamlls/README.md

 ## Potential TODO's

-- Use a better documentation previewer, `json-schema.app` has not been working since Feb 1
+- Use an offline documentation generator
 - Completion
   - If `kind` or `apiVersion` is given, give completion suggestions for the other